bmurrtech/how-to-homelab/how-to_proxmox_hypervisor.md

 ![sftp_filezilla](https://i.imgur.com/raDY9mj.png)

 # Remote Access
+If you want to securely access and work on your Proxmox hypervisor on-the-go, there's Cloudflare and Tailscale to make this possible.

+#### Cloudflare
-#### Cloudflare DDNS Reverse Proxy
+Cloudflare acts as a DDNS Reverse Proxy to allow you a domain-joined URL to securely access your Proxmox server from anywhere.

-- Instead of Tailscale or enduring the ardous process of installing an enterprise-grade load-balancer like Kemp, you can get a DDNS and reverse proxy setup via CloudFlare in 15 minutes.
-See my [Cloudflare documentation](https://github.com/bmurrtech/how-to_homelab/blob/main/how-to_cloudflare.md) for more details on how to setup a Cloudflare tunnel and securing your homelab.
+- Instead of enduring the ardous process of installing an enterprise-grade load-balancer like Kemp, you can get a DDNS and reverse proxy setup via CloudFlare in 15 minutes.
+  - If you want to know how to set up an entrpirse loadbalancer for Proxmox, [see my how-to setup Kemp guide](https://github.com/bmurrtech/how-to-homelab/blob/main/how-to_kemp_loadmaster.md
+- See my [Cloudflare documentation](https://github.com/bmurrtech/how-to_homelab/blob/main/how-to_cloudflare.md) for more details on how to setup a Cloudflare tunnel and securing your homelab.
 - [NetworkChuck made a video tutorial](https://www.youtube.com/watch?v=ey4u7OUAF3c) about this, but here's the steps:

 > Note: You must buy a domain and create a Cloudflare Nameserver (DNS > Records > Nameservers).